elg3636/habit_tracker2/readme.md

 # Habit Tracker App
 ## Introduction
-The Habit Tracker App is a command-line tool designed to help users create, track, and analyze their habits.
+The Habit Tracker is an application created to aid users in creating, tracking, and analyzing their habits.
 It allows users to add daily or weekly habits, mark them as completed, and analyze their progress.

 ## Features
 Create Habits: Add new habits with a specified frequency (daily or weekly).